The Zuda Comics postcard program was a wild marketing and promotional experiment. But we’re getting ahead of ourselves.

 What Was Zuda Comics?

 Zuda Comics was an original digital comics imprint of DC Comics.
 It debuted in 2007 and by 2010 it was was all but defunct.
 However!
 The imprint achieved some amazing things in its short life.
-Some of more popular series won awards and recognition from the comic industry’s Glyph Comics Awards, Harvey Awards, and the American Library Association.
+Some of the more popular series won awards and recognition from the comic industry’s Glyph Comics Awards, Harvey Awards, and the American Library Association.
 It also helped pioneer new page formats, creator contracts, and other behind-the-scenes changes within DC Comics.
 Alas!
 All good things must come to an end.
 DC Comics closed Zuda Comics when they moved from New York to Los Angeles in 2010.
 There are plenty of stories about DC Comics’ relocation and they’re full of the weird, ambitious, short-sighted, and petty political things you’d expect – and some you might not.
 But that’s for another time.
-When DC Comics moved they closed the Zuda Comics website and ceased publication of all ongoing series.
+When DC Comics moved they shuttered the Zuda Comics website and ceased publication of all ongoing series.

 Why Is This Relevant?

 Before starting Union Combine I worked at DC Comics.
 In fact, Zuda Comics was my project!
 My Zuda Comics colleagues were among the most progressive, creative, and dedicated people with whom I’ve ever had the privilege of working.
 The team carried that same innovative spirit beyond DC Comics and went on do do amazing and interesting things after they left.
 Zuda wouldn’t have been possible without the likes of Dave McCullough, Kwanza Osajyefo Johnson, Nika Wagner, Maria Cabardo, Jesus, Reyes, Mike Zagari, Michael Wright, and Jessica Numsuwankijkul – not to mention the dozens of artists, writers, and creators that actually made the comics!